-A good place to start understanding mindfulness, for beginners, is to think of it as becoming more aware of the present moment.
+A good place to start with mindfulness, for beginners, is to think of it as simply becoming more aware of the present moment.
 While that sounds easy enough, to actually be in this state of present-moment awareness requires intentional effort.
 It’s not our ordinary way of being in the world.
 In fact, as soon as we start trying to focus on the present moment, we discover just how often we tend to NOT be in the present-moment.

 Typically, our minds are wandering into the past, replaying scenes that happened moments or even years before.
 Or, they’re contemplating the future – what might happen, what we need to do next, etc. They can even meander into the territory of daydreaming.